space-apes/recursionist-quickstarts/meanQuickstart/angularQuickstart.md

 create a new folder called 'models' and two files : menuItem.ts and order.ts

 ### MenuItem Model
     - name : string
     - imageUrl : string
     - price : number

 ### Mockup Array of Menu Items
-You will create a list of at least 4 valid menu items, coming up with your own name, price and image URL for each item
+create a folder called 'data' and within it a file called 'valid-menu-items.ts' You will export a constant array of at least 4 valid menu items, coming up with your own name, price and image URL for each item.
+Because this is a constant, it will be unable to be modified by any other parts of your program.

+### Implement MenuItemService
+create a new service that simple imports the mockup of valid menuitems as an array.
+    - get(index : number) : MenuItem -- if index is within valid range, get the MenuItem in the mockup in that index
+    - getAll() : Menuitems[] -- retrive all valid menu items from mockup

+Test this out by creating a temporary test component that displays all valid menu item data by calling upon the menu item service.

 ### Order Model
+Now that you have a way to pull the valid menu items you can create the data model for your orders (both current and completed).

-    - customerName : string
+    - customerName : string -- customer's name
-    - menuItems : number[] --
+    - menuItems : number[] -- index of each element corresponds with index in mockup of valid items. value describes quantity of that particular item.
-    - hours : number
+    - hours : number -- hour of last update to this order
-    - minutes : number
+    - minutes : number -- minute of last update to this order
-    - seconds : number
+    - seconds : number -- second of last update to this order
-    - isCompleted : boolean
+    - isCompleted : boolean -- false by default
-    - constructor(customerName : string)
+    - constructor(customerName : string, private menuItemService : MenuItemService)
-    - setCompleted() : void
+    - setCompleted() : void -- sets isCompleted to true
-    - addItem(index : number)
+    - addItem(index : number) -- if index falls within range of valid menu items, increments element in that index
-    - removeItem(index : number)
+    - removeItem(index : number) -- if index falls within range of valid menu items and value is not 0 already, decrement element in that index
-    - updateTime()
+    - updateTime()  -- updates all time data fields using current time
-- menuItem service
-    - get(index: number) : menuItem
-    - getAll(): menuItem[]

-- menuItemDetailComponent
-    - display all menuItem field values with h3, p, and img tags
+### Order Service

 # Project 2B: Cafe POS AddOrUpdateOrder
 - backed by order data model